 Is Sellin Germany worth visiting?

 Yes.
-Sellin Germany is one of the prettiest seaside towns on Rügen Island.
-The pier, sandy beaches, and white villas create a classic Baltic feel.
-It suits couples, families, and beach lovers.
+The town is one of the prettiest seaside resorts on Rügen Island.
+Its famous pier, sandy beaches, and elegant white villas create a classic Baltic atmosphere.
+As a result, it appeals to couples, families, and beach lovers alike.

 When is the best time to visit Sellin Germany?